bashtools/mok/README.md

 For linux users: `alias mok="sudo /usr/local/bin/mok"`

-Get the latest prebuilt image, which is about 1.2 GiB in size:
+Get the latest prebuilt image, which is about 430 MiB in size:

 ```bash
 mok build image --get-prebuilt-image